kryzical/robodog/README.md

 A ROS-based platform for controlling and simulating a quadruped robot.

-documentation supporting this structure system: https://wiki.ros.org/BestPractices
+Documentation supporting this structure system: https://wiki.ros.org/BestPractices

 ## Project Structure

 The project is organized into several ROS packages:

-- **puppy**: this serves as a "navigation", or a quick snippet of all the packages we use here
+- **puppy**: Quick navigation to all the packages we use here
 - **puppy_base**: Core control algorithms and scripts for the robot
 - **puppy_description**: URDF models and visualization for the robot
 - **puppy_gazebo**: Gazebo simulation environments and plugins